-We will only cover care approved by our plan, unless it is an Emergency Service.
-If you obtain a service or prescription that is not covered by our plan, Arizona Complete Health-Complete Care Plan will not be responsible for payment.
+We will only cover care approved by our plan, unless it is an emergency service.
+If you get a service or prescription that is not covered by our plan, Arizona Complete Health-Complete Care Plan will not pay for the service or prescription.